RabbitJahir/CSE58/README.md

 > index.css inside src, just the css code

     structure ` import './name.css' `
+---
 # src

-> the main folder where we actually make files and write codes.
+> The main folder where we actually create files and write codes.

 > **main.jsx** is the entry script to other scripts, this renders our app, auto imports libraries, we can add more when needed.